Hip Replacement Surgery

 A total hip replacement is an operation that removes the arthritic ball of the upper thighbone (femur) as well as damaged cartilage from the hip socket.
 The ball is replaced with a metal ball that is fixed solidly inside the femur.
 The socket is replaced with a plastic or metal liner that is usually fixed inside a metal shell.
 This creates a smoothly functioning joint that does not hurt.

-Results of Houston hip replacement will vary depending on the quality of the surrounding tissue, the severity of the arthritis at the time of surgery, the patient's activity level and the patient's adherence to the doctor's orders.
+Results of hip replacement will vary depending on the quality of the surrounding tissue, the severity of the arthritis at the time of surgery, the patient's activity level and the patient's adherence to the doctor's orders.

 Hip Replacement Technology